-Studies can only be copied within the Facility where they were created.
+Studies can only be copied within the facility where they were created.
 When a study is copied the new instance of the study will be renamed to "Study Name - Copy".
 Where Study Name is the name of the original study.
-In order to create a copied instance of a study outside of the facility where it was created, use the Study Data Import / Export functionality described in Section 2.15 of this manual.
+To create a copied instance of a study outside of the facility where it was created, use the Study Data Import / Export functionality described in Section 2.15 of this manual.